 Never much ones for recent history, Americans seem by and large to have forgotten about the Iraq War.

-Over massive opposition from the Iraqi people, following the invasion U.S. officials promptly set about privatizing almost every economic resource the country possessed and handing it over to one politically-connected American corporation after another, while, to other such firms, it handed U.S. taxpayer money to manage this project of imperial plunder mendaciously termed “reconstruction.”
-When the project eventually provoked an insurgency against coalition forces, mixed in with a sectarian civil war fueled by the renewed appeal of religious fundamentalism to freshly jobless, destitute people, the insurgency itself simply became the next profitable sector of the occupation, as everything from combat to torture was outsourced to private contractors operating in an unaccountable shadowland of U.S. and international law.
+Over massive opposition from the Iraqi people, following the invasion, the Coalition Provisional Authority promptly set about privatizing almost every economic resource the country possessed — by decree.
+Handing out the spoils to one politically-connected American corporation after another, to other such firms it handed out U.S. taxpayer money to manage this project of imperial plunder mendaciously termed “reconstruction.”
+When the project eventually provoked an insurgency against coalition forces, mixed in with a sectarian civil war fueled by the fact that competing Sunni and Shi’a militias offered more to freshly jobless, destitute people than their foreign occupiers did, the insurgency itself simply became the next profitable private sector of the occupation, as everything from combat to torture was outsourced to military contractors operating in an unaccountable shadowland of U.S. and international law.

 Saddam’s weapons of mass destruction, the centerpiece of the Bush administration’s push for war, were never found, nor was any evidence of a link between Saddam and 9/11, while, to the protracted conflict that engulfed Iraq, the lives of nearly a million Iraqis and nearly 5,000 U.S. service personnel were lost.